 • Choosing the cheapest quote — check installer reviews and panel quality

-• Skipping battery storage — essential for TOU rates or outages
+• Skipping battery storage — essential for TOU rates or outages, especially if you’re comparing the best portable power stations for home backup and peak-hour usage

 • Not checking your roof condition before installing